What is asset lifecycle?

 The lifecycle of all physical assets can be broadly classified into these major stages:

 Purchasing inadequate assets can have major long-term repercussions.
-For instance, a costly machine that is not compatible with the existing plant facilities and business processes will quickly become a liability.
+For instance, a costly machine that is not compatible with the existing plant facilities and business needs will quickly become a liability.

-The cost of an asset, its role in the business, and other unique features will play a crucial role in deciding on the importance of its lifecycle to that business.
-This will impact how the business opts to track the lifecycle of an asset, and how detailed/exhaustive the said tracking process will be.
+The cost of an asset, its role in the business, and other unique features will play a crucial role in how it is managed over the course of its useful life.

 What is asset lifecycle management (ALM)?

-By keeping constant tabs on the asset throughout its lifecycle, a business will gain a lot of data and insights.
-This includes the physical condition of the asset, the contribution of the asset to overall productivity and revenue generation, its reliability and ongoing maintenance costs, and so on.
+By keeping constant tabs on an asset throughout its lifecycle, a business will gain a lot of data and insight.
+It can learn how an asset’s physical condition is impacted by its use over time within a business’s specific application.
+It can also measure the contribution of the asset to productivity and revenue, its reliability and ongoing maintenance costs, and more.

-Let’s take a look at the possible objectives, using the example of acquiring a new CNC machine:
+Let’s take a look at how a company may use this information with an example of acquiring a new CNC machine:

 Asset lifecycle management comes with many additional benefits:

-- Reduces depreciation, improving the resale value of an asset
+- Reduction in depreciation, improving the resale value of an asset

-Without adequate lifecycle management, most assets will cause increased expenses, reduce productivity, and result in overall inefficient utilization of resources across the firm.
+Without adequate lifecycle management, most assets will experience steady increases in maintenance expenses, reductions in productivity, and inefficient utilization of resources across the firm.

-Modern CMMS/EAM – short for Computerized Maintenance Management System/Enterprise Asset Management software – are sophisticated digital platforms that combine software, online systems, and on-site tools (IoT integration).
+Modern CMMS (Computerized Maintenance Management System) and EAM (Enterprise Asset Management) software are sophisticated digital platforms that combine online systems and on-site tools (IoT integration) to streamline data collection.
 A CMMS/EAM platform gives businesses unprecedented control and visibility over all their operational assets, equipment, and departments.

-A customizable CMMS solution gives businesses a critical edge in all stages of asset lifecycle management.
+By providing a framework and digital platform to support each part of the ALM process, businesses can set themselves up for successful asset management practices.
+A customizable CMMS software gives businesses a critical edge in all stages of asset lifecycle management.
 Let’s take a look at how CMMS offers support at each stage.

-The asset is chosen after extensive research of available options in the market, trialing and comparing them, and finally purchasing one that fits the business needs best.
+The asset is chosen after extensive research of options on the market, trialing and comparing them, and finally purchasing one that fits the business needs best.

 The CMMS impact

-To make a clear case for new asset acquisitions, management will need to review existing equipment and capital assets.
-With a mobile CMMS app, all the relevant data is at your fingertips at all times.
+To make a clear case for new asset acquisitions, management must review existing equipment and capital assets.
+With a mobile CMMS app, all the relevant asset data is available for quick and meaningful reporting.

-Using custom KPIs, you can generate a wide range of reports on asset performance and share them with all major stakeholders across the organization, which can streamline the decision making process.
+Using custom KPIs, reports on asset performance can be shared with all major stakeholders across the organization, which streamlines the decision-making process.

 2. Acquisition & deployment